react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-lifecycle.md

   <source src="/assets/navigators/lifecycle-focus.mp4" />
 </video>

-If you want to render different things based on if the screen is focused or not, you can use the [`useIsFocused`](use-is-focused.md) hook which returns a boolean indicating whether the screen is focused.
+To render different things based on whether the screen is focused, we can use the [`useIsFocused`](use-is-focused.md) hook which returns a boolean indicating whether the screen is focused.

-If you want to know if the screen is focused or not inside of an event listener, you can use the [`navigation.isFocused()`](navigation-object.md#isfocused) method.
+To know the focus state inside of an event listener, we can use the [`navigation.isFocused()`](navigation-object.md#isfocused) method.
 Note that using this method doesn't trigger a re-render like the `useIsFocused` hook does, so it is not suitable for rendering different things based on focus state.

 ## Summary

-- React Navigation does not unmount screens when navigating away from them
+- Screens stay mounted when navigating away from them
-- The [`useFocusEffect`](use-focus-effect.md) hook is analogous to React's [`useEffect`](https://react.dev/reference/react/useEffect) but is tied to the navigation lifecycle instead of the component lifecycle.
+- The [`useFocusEffect`](use-focus-effect.md) hook is like [`useEffect`](https://react.dev/reference/react/useEffect) but tied to the navigation lifecycle instead of the component lifecycle
-- The [`useIsFocused`](use-is-focused.md) hook and [`navigation.isFocused()`](navigation-object.md#isfocused) method can be used to determine if a screen is currently focused.
+- The [`useIsFocused`](use-is-focused.md) hook and [`navigation.isFocused()`](navigation-object.md#isfocused) method can be used to determine if a screen is currently focused
-- React Navigation emits [`focus`](navigation-events.md#focus) and [`blur`](navigation-events.md#blur) events that can be listened to when a screen comes into focus or goes out of focus.
+- The [`focus`](navigation-events.md#focus) and [`blur`](navigation-events.md#blur) events can be used to know when a screen gains or loses focus